-Talk To Your Health Care ProviderWhether it’s your neurologist, physician or physical therapist, make sure you’ve talked to a health care provider about your exercise program, especially if you’re considering a new physical activity.
-Also, if you’re experiencing new symptoms or worsening symptoms, talk to your health care provider to make sure you’re exercise routine is safe.
+Talk To Your Health Care ProviderWhether it’s your neurologist, physician or physical therapist, make sure you’ve talked to a healthcare provider about your exercise program, especially if you’re considering a new physical activity or experiencing new or worsening symptoms.

 Time Your MedicationsMany people with Parkinson’s have “on times” when their medications are most effective at alleviating symptoms.
-Exercising during on times can be more effective and can help reduce the risk of falling and other problems associated with Parkinson’s.
-Talk to your health care provider about medication timing for optimal exercise times.
+Exercising during on times may help reduce the risk of falling and other problems associated with Parkinson’s.
+Talk to your healthcare provider about medication timing for optimal exercise.

 Be Mindful Of SymptomsBoth motor and non-motor symptoms can increase fall risk.
-Motor symptoms that are associated with a greater fall risk include slowness, rigidity, stooped posture, freezing, shuffling gait, dyskinesias, falling backwards and a narrow base of support.
-Non-motor symptoms, such as sleep problems that cause fatigue and cognitive impairment, can also increase the risk of injury.
-Be mindful of your symptoms and check in with your health care provider if you’re experiencing new or worsening symptoms.
+Be mindful of your symptoms and check in with your healthcare provider if you’re experiencing new or worsening symptoms.

-Recommendations for Exercise Intensity and DurationAny exercise is better than none.
-Parkinson’s patients enrolled in exercise programs for longer than six months, regardless of intensity, have shown significant gains in function.
-However, greater intensity reaps greater benefits for people with Parkinson’s.
-That’s why experts recommend that people with Parkinson’s exercise with as much intensity as is safely possible for as long as possible.
+How often and how hard should I exercise?Any exercise is better than none!
+However, experts recommend that people with Parkinson’s exercise with as much intensity as is safely possible for as long as possible.
 The exercise sessions should be challenging, requiring focus, effort and full attention.
-For example, walking on a treadmill is good, but also try walking quickly outside with distractions, obstacles and changes in terrain.
-People with Parkinson’s should aim for the following for how much and when to exercise:
+People with Parkinson’s should aim for the following for how much and when to exercise: People with Parkinson’s should aim for the following for how much and when to exercise:

 - Begin training in the early stages of Parkinson’s

-- Train most days of the week, for at least one hour
+- Train most days of the week, for at least 150 minutes per week

 - Add mental and physical challenges when appropriate and safe